Castlemaine Gold Project

 Community Engagement and Environment

-Kalamazoo considers community engagement important to all its activities and intends to develop relationships with all community stakeholders, including government agencies, local communities, interest groups and employees.
+Kalamazoo considers community engagement important to all its activities and is focused on developing relationships with all community stakeholders, including government agencies, local communities, interest groups and employees.

 Kalamazoo is vitally aware of its environmental responsibilities regarding the local communities and the preservation of the natural biodiversity in all areas and states within which it operates.
 Consultation with local councils and stakeholders will be an early and ongoing priority.